 Bridal Preparation - Every wedding is different, but I’ll give you an idea of my approach and timings, which can then be tailored to suit your needs.
 I normally start around 2 hours before the ceremony.
 Depending on distances, and therefore travel times between your bridal preparation and the ceremony locations this gives me time to capture the final stages of your preparation, a few portraits, and then I’m off to the ceremony to photograph your fiancé with his groomsmen, and the guests arriving.

-It’s best if you can arrange for the room to be tidied of anything you wouldn’t want in the back of photos before I arrive, so I can concentrate on taking photos, but if you’re happy with the room looking a mess and showing the true manic state of the moment, that’s fine too.
+It’s best if you can arrange for the room to be tidied of anything you wouldn’t want in the background of photos before I arrive, so I can concentrate on taking photos, but if you’re happy with the room looking a mess and showing the true manic state of the moment, that’s fine too.

 This being the start of your wedding day, it’s very important that things run on time as if you’re late here, it will push everything else back.
 Let your hair and make-up artists know what time you’d like to be ready for portraits, not the time you expect to leave for the ceremony or they will work towards that.
 And, allow extra time if possible as it’s always best to have time spare, than not enough.

-The Ceremony – it’s worth checking when you book your venue, if there are any restrictions for photography during the service.
-I’ve heard some nightmare stories from vicars about inconsiderate photographers and they therefore some have a starting policy of very tight restrictions on when photos can be taken and where the photographer can stand.
+The Ceremony - it’s worth checking when you book your venue, if there are any restrictions for photography during the service.
+I’ve heard some nightmare stories from vicars about inconsiderate photographers, and they therefore have a starting policy of very tight restrictions on when photos can be taken, and where the photographer can stand.
 In my experience, this is simply because of someone in the past not showing proper respect during the ceremony, and the vicar’s concerns can usually be put at ease with a brief chat.
 I’m extremely considerate and unobtrusive, allowing you and your guests to concentrate on the important event at hand.